SomeRanDev/reflaxe/README.md

 public var wrapLambdaCaptureVarsInArray: Bool = false;

 // -------------------------------------------------------
-// If "true", only the module containing the "main" function and
+// If "true", only the module containing the "main"
-// any classes it references are compiled.
+// function and any classes it references are compiled.
-// Otherwise, Haxe's less restrictive dce is used. public var smartDCE: Bool = false;
+// Otherwise, Haxe's less restrictive output type list is used. public var smartDCE: Bool = false;

 // -------------------------------------------------------